Distance Education Courses

 Using the text-books as a visual guide students explore the varied styles, techniques and materials used from ancient Egypt, Greece and Rome to modern times showcasing the development of Western jewellery.

-Introductory Fee: CAN$ 695 for both home-study courses (free shipping to Canada; other countries US$ 695 plus US$ 55 shipping) with text: “Diamond Handbook” by Renee Newman and “JEWELRY – From Antiquity to the Present” by Clare Phillips.
+Introductory Fee: CAN$ 695 for both home-study courses (free shipping to Canada; other countries US$ 695 plus US$ 55 shipping within USA) with text: “Diamonds, Buying Guide” by A. Matlins and “JEWELRY – From Antiquity to the Present” by Clare Phillips.
 Includes all study materials and DVD with “Gemmologist’s Guide to Diamonds”, “White Ice – Ekati Diamonds” and “Mystique of Diamonds”.
 BONUS: 10x triplet loupe

 In this intensive practical course you will use basic gem testing equipment necessary to identify natural, imitation and synthetic gemstones and their treatments.